sk2111/tech-docs/tech-docs/docs/tech/deployment/Section 1/slide1.md

 ### Benefits

-1. Strong isolation - each VM has its own full OS
+1. Strong isolation (each VM has its own full OS)
 2. Different apps can run different OS versions
 3. Safer and more flexible than just installing apps directly on the host

 ### Limitations

-1. Each VM runs its own full OS - heavy (GBs of RAM needed per VM)
+1. Each VM runs its own full OS (more GBs of RAM needed per VM)
 2. Slow to start (minutes)
 3. Poor density - fewer VMs per server